 3.1.
 Tibet – The motif jumps from architecture to art

 The Buddhist examples from Cambodia appear to have been influenced by depictions of the Garuda and serpents motif from Hindu temples.
 This is because they depict Hindu deities like Vishnu and portray the bird and naga as (symbolic) enemies.
 The same can be said for Buddhist art and architecture in East Asia.
 For instance, Heather Stoddard (1996) comments that the motif “is in fact present in all the main Tibetan [Buddhist] styles, and is indeed unique to Tibetan art” (p.
 40).
 She continues, “The author has searched all over Asia, in Hindu or Buddhist cultures, without success, looking for the garuda in this pro-eminent position” (p.
 40).
 (It’s obvious that Stoddard was unaware of the architectural origins of the motif at the time of her study.)
 One of the three pieces that she cites as examples is a 13th-century Nepalese painting of Ratnasambhava (Baosheng rulai, 寶生如來, fig. 16), one of the five Esoteric Buddhas (Stoddard, 1996, p.
 42).
 The painting shows the Buddha sitting on a throne comprised of a lotus flower base and a backrest framed by all sorts of real and mythical creatures.
 The Garuda and serpents motif crowns the apex of the throne.
 Art historians call this an “enlightenment torana” or a “gate of glory” (Beer, 1999, p.
 88; Stoddard, 2008, p.
 23).
 It’s clear that Buddhist artists came to equate the torana with the fiery halo that signifies a deity’s enlightened or divine nature.
 Robert Beer (1999) believes that these enlightenment toranas could have appeared as early as the 4th-century, but that it became a common fixture in Buddhist art from the 8th to the 12th-century (p.
 90).
 Two beautiful examples of an enlightenment torana from the mid-6th-century appear in the Kanheri Temple Cave number ninety in Mumbai (Malandra, 1993, p.
 110).
-It depicts two Buddhas standing under their own gates of glory (fig. 17).
+It depicts two Buddhas standing under their own gates of glory, complete with what appears to be licks of heavenly flame (fig. 17).
 Though missing the motif, these examples are nearly identical to later Tibetan art, suggesting, as mentioned above, that there could be later Indian examples featuring the Garuda and serpents motif that I am unaware of.

 Fig. 16 – Ratnasambhava, with Bodhisattvas (13th-cent.), Nepal (larger version).
 The Garuda and serpent motif can be seen at the apex of the throne.
 Photo by the Los Angeles County Museum of Art.
 Fig. 17 – Two Buddhas with enlightenment toranas, from Kanheri Temple Cave number ninety, Mumbai, Maharashtra, India (mid-6th-cent.) (larger version).
 Photo by the AIIS.